Noni: benefits, dosage, contraindications

 Anticancer

-Noni juice presents anticancer potential through various mechanisms, including its anti-angiogenic activity, essential in limiting tumor growth.
-Angiogenesis, the process by which new blood vessels are formed to supply tissues, is often hijacked by tumors to ensure their growth and survival.
-Laboratory research suggests that noni extracts, particularly those from the fruit and leaves, inhibit this process by reducing blood vessel formation in tumor tissues.
-Moreover, damnacanthal, an anthraquinone isolated from noni roots, plays a key role in altering the intracellular signaling pathways of cancerous cells, leading to capillary degeneration and tumor cell death.
-Furthermore, polysaccharides enriched in noni juice activate the host's immune system, increasing cytokine production and stimulating macrophages, reinforcing defenses against tumors.
-Finally, noni acts on the prevention of carcinogenesis by inhibiting tumor cell proliferation, promoting their apoptosis, and reducing DNA adduct formation, lesions that promote cancerous mutations.
-These combined effects make noni a promising complement in the fight against cancers.
+Noni juice shows potential anticancer effects through various mechanisms, notably its anti-angiogenic activity, which is essential for limiting tumor growth.
+Angiogenesis, the process by which new blood vessels form to supply tissues, is often hijacked by tumors to ensure their growth and survival.
+Laboratory research suggests that noni extracts, particularly those derived from the fruit and leaves, inhibit this process by reducing blood vessel formation in tumor tissues.
+Moreover, damnacanthal, an anthraquinone isolated from noni roots, plays a key role by altering intracellular signaling pathways in cancer cells, leading to capillary degeneration and tumor cell death.
+In addition, the polysaccharides abundant in noni juice activate the host immune system, increasing cytokine production and stimulating macrophages, which strengthens defenses against tumors.
+Finally, noni acts in cancer prevention by inhibiting tumor cell proliferation, promoting their apoptosis, and reducing the formation of DNA adducts, lesions that promote cancerous mutations.
+These combined effects make noni a promising adjunct in the fight against cancer.

 Usages associés

 The hypotensive properties of noni have been observed in preliminary research.
-Active compounds in noni, such as scopoletine, act by inhibiting the angiotensin-converting enzyme, a key mechanism in regulating blood pressure.
-A clinical study in healthy adults revealed that a consumption of 90 mL of noni juice in three distinct doses led to an average reduction of 6 mmHg in systolic blood pressure and 5 mmHg in diastolic pressure.
-These results suggest a potential benefit for managing mild hypertension, but clinical trials on higher-risk populations would be necessary to validate these effects.
+The active compounds in noni, such as scopoletin, act by inhibiting the angiotensin-converting enzyme (ACE), a key mechanism in the regulation of blood pressure.
+A clinical study in healthy adults found that consumption of 90 mL of noni juice divided into three separate doses resulted in an average reduction of 6 mmHg in systolic blood pressure and 5 mmHg in diastolic blood pressure.
+These results suggest a potential benefit for the management of mild hypertension, but clinical trials in higher-risk populations would be needed to validate these effects.

 Anti-inflammatory

-Noni possesses well-documented anti-inflammatory properties, attributed to its ability to inhibit cyclooxygenase-2 (COX-2) and lipoxygenase enzymes, responsible for producing pro-inflammatory mediators.
+Noni has well-documented anti-inflammatory properties, attributed to its ability to inhibit cyclooxygenase-2 (COX-2) and lipoxygenase enzymes, which are responsible for the production of pro-inflammatory mediators.
 Noni extracts also reduce the production of inflammatory cytokines in various experimental models.
-In patients with osteoarthritis, the consumption of noni juice has been associated with a significant decrease in levels of high-sensitivity C-reactive protein (hs-CRP), a marker of systemic inflammation.
+In patients with osteoarthritis, consumption of noni juice has been associated with a significant decrease in high-sensitivity C-reactive protein (hs-CRP) levels, a marker of systemic inflammation.

 Usages associés